invariantlabs-ai/invariant/README.md

 ### Policy Language

-### Invariant Trace Format
+#### Invariant Trace Format

 ### Integration

+The Invariant Policy Language is used by the Invariant Security Analyzer and can be used either to analyze agent traces or to monitor agents in real-time.

 #### Analyzing Agent Traces
 TODO

 #### Real-Time Monitoring of an OpenAI Agent

-The Invariant agent analyzer can also be used to monitor an AI agent in real-time, to prevent security violations and data breaches before they occur.
-For instance, consider the following example of a chat agent that uses the OpenAI tool calling API:
+ISA can also be used to monitor AI agents in real-time.
+This allows you to prevent security issues and data breaches before they happen, and to take the appropriate steps to secure your deployed agents.

+For instance, consider the following example of an OpenAI agent based on OpenAI tool calling:

 ```python
 from invariant import Monitor